danburck/cookbook/README.md

 # cookbook
-`cookbook` is a non-gui app to manage your recipes in the terminal, written in ruby only.
+`cookbook` is a non-gui app to manage your recipes in the terminal and them in a csv file.
+It is written in ruby only and follows the MVC pattern

 ## Features
 * create a recipe